TypeScript utility types: when and how to use them

 Implementing utility types in your TypeScript project can make working with types more flexible, expressive, and reusable.
 Declaring your own custom utility types or using TypeScript's built-in utility types are the two approaches to adding utility types to your code base.

-TypeScript built-in utility types
+TypeScript utility types

 There are different built-in utility types that come along with the TypeScript language to make type transformations without you needing to install a library or create a custom type to use them.
 Let’s look at some of them: